-The Board of Directors of the Eastern Irrigation District intends to consider a resolution changing the District's expansion limit (the maximum number of acres of land that can be irrigated under the terms of the District's water diversion licenses) set out in the Irrigation Districts Act (c.
-I-11, RSA 2000).
+The Board of Directors of the Eastern Irrigation District intends to consider a resolution to hold a plebiscite to obtain the approval of irrigators to change by bylaw the District's expansion limit (the maximum number of acres of land that can be irrigated under the terms of the District's water diversion licenses) set out in the Irrigation Districts Act [RSA 2000, c I-11].
 Following the 2003 expansion, the present expansion limit is set at 311,000 acres.
-The present expansion limit is to be changed from 311,000 to 340,000 acres.
+The present expansion limit is to be changed from 311,000 to 345,000 acres.